visgl/deck.gl/docs/performance.md

 ## Layer Precision

-32 bit precision in many layers means that there is a limit to precision at high zoom levels.
+32 bit precision in many layers means that there is a limit to precision at high zoom levels, unless using an offset mode around a local center.

 ### About 64-bit Layer Performance

+Since WebGL does not expose native 64 bit floating point support to shaders, deck.gl includes a library (fp64) emulating 64 bit floating point to allow creation of "64 bit" layers.

 As a very rough rule of thumb, on the GPU:
 - Native 64 bit computations are ~4 times slower than 32 bit computations
 - Emulated 64 bit computations are ~10 times slower than 32 bit computations

-Since WebGL does not expose native 64 bit floating point support to shaders, deck.gl uses emulated 64 bit floating point in its 64 bit shaders.
-Now the amount of time spent in the vertex shader doing 64 bit calculation is only a part of the rendering pipeline, so the performance impact will be limited but not non-existent.
+Now the amount of time spent in the vertex shader is only one part of the rendering pipeline, and even a 64 bit vertex shader does not always perform only 64 bit math, so the performance impact of using 64-bit calculations will normally be significantly less than 10x.

+There will also be a memory impact, in that all positions will require two positions in your Float32Arrays.
+Usually a layer has some attributes that are not positions, so the total memory impact normally be somewhat less than 2x.

-If your data sets are modest in size (<100K) you will probably not run into performance issues with 64 bit layers, but if you have larger data sets you may want to do some testing before moving to 64 bit layers.
+If your data sets are modest in size (<100K) you will are unlikely to run into performance issues with 64-bit layers, but if you have larger data sets you may want to do some testing before moving to 64 bit layers.

-## Instrumentation

-deck.gl is built on luma.gl which has extensive debugging and instrumentation support.

-TBA

-## Implementation notes:

-Possible performance improvements:

-- Picking performance improvement: It might be helpful to allow the application to control what type of picking a layer supports (e.g. hover vs. click vs. none) - as hovering over a large layer will cause a noticeable lag.
-- Picking performance improvement: It might be helpful to disable picking during pan and zoom operations.
-- Layer rendering, memory use and buffer creation time:
-  Experiment with packing colors as Uint8s instead of Float32s
-- Layer rendering: Experiment with creating single interleaved buffers with offsets and strides.
-- Rewrite layer matching to handle many layers more efficiently.